ananyapuru/CPSC-484-Group-Project/Group_27/README.md

 ## Introduction

-This repository contains code for Group 27's final project for CPSC 484/584 (Introduction to Human-Computer Interaction).
+This repository is for Group 27's final project for CPSC 484/584 (Introduction to Human-Computer Interaction).
 This project is titled "The Posture Doctor", and addresses the following problem space:

 * "Bad posture must be corrected"